TitusKirch/uninteresting-bot/README.md

 python3 run.py
 ```

+## Contributing
+There are many ways to help this open source project.
+Write tutorials, improve documentation, share bugs with others, make feature requests, or just write code.
+We look forward to every contribution.

+For more information and our guidelines, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.
-For available versions, see the [tags on this repository](https://github.com/uninterestingDev/uninteresting-bot/tags).
+For available versions, see the [tags on this repository](https://github.com/TitusKirch/uninteresting-bot/tags).

 ## Built With
 * [discord.py](https://github.com/Rapptz/discord.py) - An API wrapper for Discord written in Python.